 The project has also continued to develop an embroidery handcraft initiative that began in 2012 and is offering workshops for the women in the community to learn how to embroider with the hopes that they can soon start selling their products in the local markets.

 IPM was able to fund the purchasing of over 5 sewing machines so as to help increase the income generating efforts of the women’s handcraft productions.
 Some of the major additions to the building space have been a solid roof, bars on the windows and doors and a way to lock the building.
 It allows the women, who often come in the early hours of the morning to begin grinding corn for the day, a strong sense of security and safety.

-This past year, the women of ACACCPAMU also successfully piloted a rotating chicken-raising project, which provided eggs and meat as a sustainable source of protein for the women and their families.
+The women of ACACCPAMU also successfully piloted a rotating chicken-raising project, which provided eggs and meat as a sustainable source of protein for the women and their families.

 Read about their progress in the 2019 LAC Annual Report.